 Mauer had a truly remarkable run of eight years (2006 to 2013) where he posted offensive numbers worthy of any position on the diamond.
 For the record, for that eight-year run, here is how Mauer ranked statistically:

-• 40.4 WAR (6th best in MLB, behind Albert Pujols, Chase Utley, Miguel Cabrera, Robinson Cano, and Adrian Beltre)
+- 40.4 WAR (6th best in MLB, behind Albert Pujols, Chase Utley, Miguel Cabrera, Robinson Cano, and Adrian Beltre)

-• 139 OPS+ (8th best, behind Pujols, Cabrera, Ryan Braun, David Ortiz, Matt Holliday, Lance Berkman, and Prince Fielder)
+- 139 OPS+ (8th best, behind Pujols, Cabrera, Ryan Braun, David Ortiz, Matt Holliday, Lance Berkman, and Prince Fielder)

-• .327 BA (2nd best, behind Cabrera)
+- .327 BA (2nd best, behind Cabrera)

-• .410 OBP (tied for 1st, with Cabrera)
+- .410 OBP (tied for 1st, with Cabrera)

 Conclusion: Joe Mauer’s Hall of Fame Worthiness

-My two cents: Joe Mauer is worthy of a Cooperstown plaque.
+My two cents: Joe Mauer is worthy of his Cooperstown plaque.
 He compares very favorably to the inducted catchers from the first half of the 20th century.
 He compares less favorably to the inductees from the last 30 years (Bench, Fisk, Carter, Piazza, Rodriguez).

 The best comparison among contemporary backstops is Buster Posey.
-The Giants catcher has a hitting profile similar to Mauer’s and his career was even shorter than Mauer’s.
+The Giants catcher has a hitting profile similar to Mauer’s, and his career was even shorter than Mauer’s.
 He finished with just 5,607 plate appearances (Mauer had 7,960) and finished with just 1,500 hits.
 Posey also won an MVP trophy and has the intangible edge of being the catcher for a team that won three World Series titles.
 Posey will hit the BBWAA ballot in 2027.

 Then there’s Yadier Molina.
 The Cardinals catcher, a 10-time All-Star, 9-time Gold Glover winner, and 2-time World Champion.
 Because of the Gold Gloves and championships, Molina has a better Hall of Fame “story” than Mauer but has vastly inferior offensive numbers.
 Molina will be eligible for the Hall in 2028.